Multi Spectral Imaging

 - Mid Wave IR / Long Wave IR

-CONTROP has been developing a vast variety of observation channels over the past 30+ years, covering wide spectral-bands from the Visible to the NIR, SWIR (Short-wave IR), MWIR, and the LWIR, with various DRI performance capabilities, from a few hundred meters to tens of Kilometers and beyond.
+CONTROP has been developing a vast variety of EO sensors over the past 30+ years, covering wide spectral-bands from the Visible to the NIR, SWIR (Short-wave IR), MWIR, and the LWIR, with various DRI performance capabilities, from a few hundred meters to tens of Kilometers and beyond.

 Quite uniquely, the development is done in-house, including all relevant technical fields such as – raw video stream design, optical and opto-mechanical design, lens control, image processing algorithms on a camera level, and more.